Hotels with extraordinary kids’ clubs

 Destination: Greece

-Send the kids off on their very own week-long Odyssey at this Greek-themed adventure club, aimed at children aged 8-15.
-They’ll have the chance to kayak through caves looking for Poseidon’s trident, search a secluded beach for Zeus’s hidden treasure, learn archery and wood carving from Athena, the goddess of wisdom, and mountain-bike their way around the amazing Aegean landscape.
-Creative types aren’t forgotten, either – they can mould Grecian vases during a pottery session, try their hand at weaving, and even build a model boat, before racing it down the stunningly beautiful Acheron river.
+Send the kids off on their very own week-long Odyssey at the Grasshoppers Kids’ Club, aimed at children aged 4-12.
+They’ll have the chance to go on eco-trails, search a secluded beach for hidden treasure and learn crafts from superheroes.
+Creative types will love being ‘sand architects’, trying their hand at cooking, and perhaps even building a model boat, before racing it down the stunningly beautiful Acheron river.
+Older kids can mountain-bike their way around the amazing Aegean landscape and take tennis, waterboarding and other sporty lessons.

 ‘Edutainment’ at Schloss Elmau